TriumphLLC/Blend4Web/doc_src/developers.rst

 Example
 -------

-Lets consider the task to insonify the impact of a thrown stone.
+Let's consider the task to insonify the impact of a thrown stone.
 A distinctive sound should be produced for impacting different media (for example terrain and wall).
 There are collision meshes with physical materials in the Blender scene, material ids are "TERRAIN" and "WALL".
 There is also a physical object being thrown in the scene, the object is named "Stone".

-Lets define a collision sensor for each medium, by the type of the sound produced.
+Let's define a collision sensor for each medium, by the type of the sound produced.

 .. code-block:: javascript